Exabyte-io/icet/doc/userguide/source/advanced/parallel_monte_carlo.rst

 Note that in the above example, an ensemble object will always be initialized with the same supercell, which means that the system needs to be equilibrated from scratch for every set of parameter.
-If equilibration is time consuming, it may be advisable to, for example, parallelize over temperature but not chemical potential.
+If equilibration is time consuming, it may be advisable to, for example, avoid parallelization over chemical potential (but keep parallelization over temperature).

 HPC environments
 ----------------

-The above desribed parallelization can usually be used in HPC environments as well.
+The above described parallelization can usually be used in HPC environments as well.
 If the system requires a job to be launched with `aprun`, some extra arguments may be required.
 The following run command has been used successfully on at least one such system: